MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 ### Group Commit/Write Coalesce

-NOTE: This section refers only to user tables and the `EpochMillis` timeline.
-We do not dicuss any consistency guarantees with respect to writes from upstream sources in this document.

 Write read cycles (write followed by read followed by write followed by read etc) and consecutive writes can cause the global timestamp to increase in an unbounded fashion.

-Proposal: All writes across all sessions should be blocked and added to a queue.
+Proposal: All writes across all sessions per timeline should be blocked and added to a queue.
 At the end of X millisecond all pending writes are sent in a batch to STORAGE and committed together at the same timestamp.
 The commits are all assigned the current global write timestamp.

 NOTE: The `TimestampOracle` provides us the property that the global write timestamp will be higher than all previous reads.